....

 FOR RACISM

 1. Racism can definitely be a good thing.
 Its just another way to unite people and believe that they belong.
 Throughout history, and even today, people have been restored of their confidence by knowing that they belong with a race of citizens.
-For example, Mahatma Gandhi lead a mass movement by influencing his people to believe that they are who they are because of race.
+For example, Mahatma Gandhi lead a mass movement by influencing his people to believe that they are who they are because of race.2.
+It can be when freeing yourself.
+Like anything racism is good in self-defense such as defending your group when insulted.
+Defending your race by using racism as a tool is good.
+Racism is good as a means but not an end.
+Does the end justify the means and the answer is only when you are out of other options.
+So racism is good when out of options to retain integrity.

 3. Of course, if you love yourself.
 It is.
 It is only matter of time now, non whites out number whites 60% to 40%.
 There is more of them then us and eventually there will be no more white people left on the planet,and until that happens I would like my grandchildren to have some resemblance to me.
 We will be smudged out because we aren't "racist"enough.